peterhurford/kaggle-avito_demand/IDEAS.md

+- Re-run features
 - Move embedding into mainline LGB stack, add to stacker models using SVD(20)

+- Add SVD embedding to blender, also try removing all other SVD
 - Make a second base LGB with Bayesian encoding and NB features
-- Add SVD embedding to blender, also try removing all other SVD
-- Switch stacker LGBs to Bayesian encoding if better
-- Rotate seeds on models, tune leaves for base model separately
-- Try more and different embeddings, SVD on embeddings

 - Dominant color
 - average, standard deviation and minimum of Brightness in HSV color space